 Now we had some breakfast inside us and supplies in the fridge Commando decided to go for a short run leaving me to my own devices.
 As I was itching to get out and explore the lake I didn’t mind one bit.
 Beside the row of chalets, some steep wooden steps led down a grass bank, turned to gold by the covering of pine needles, to the lake shore.
 At the bottom of the bank, below our balcony window, upturned canoes rested on a rough stone wall and some weathered boards.
 The tall pines turned the ground to a patchwork of light and shade and the air was clean and fresh.
 Continue reading Are there bears in these woods?

-Commanndo’s running hijacked my Sunday walk this week due to the Wyvern 10k, which was also his first ever event running as part of the Itchen Spitfires running club.
+Commanndo’s running hijacked my Sunday walk this week due to the Wyvern 10k, which was also his first ever event running as part of a bona fide running club.
 As it happened I didn’t mind too much because I’d heard there were some interesting footpaths around Fair Oak and I fully intended to check them out while he was running.
 Well, if I could find them… Continue reading The Wyvern 10k And a taster session on the Fair Oak trails